1. O'Farrell's Welcome to Limerick

 Celtic harp, viola da gamba, fiddle

-This is an old Scottish song in which a young woman warns her lover to
+This is an old Scottish song in which a young woman warns her lover

-army.
+men for the army.
 The basic string arrangement is by I.T.
 MacDhonnchaidh.

 10. Morfa Rhuddlan (Rhuddlan Marsh)